Michicko/coding-challenges/wc-tool/README.md

 The ccwc command counts the number of lines, words, and bytes in the files specified by the File parameter.

 When you use the File parameter, the ccwc command displays the file names as well as the requested counts.
-If you do not specify a file name for the File parameter, the wc command uses standard input.
+If you do not specify a file name for the File parameter, the ccwc command uses standard input.

 ## Syntax